 What about trends for customer success?

+From a customer success perspective, value playbooks have become a hot topic.
+We see more time and resources spent on understanding how customer success managers (CSMs) paint a roadmap for customers and ensure customers know how to maximize value with their solution.
+In past years, the traditional view was that CSMs should carefully pay attention to the reasons a customer signed up in the first place and ensure that they achieve that outcome.
+But recent trends show that CSMs need to focus on a longer-term vision and additional outcomes.
 Customers’ goals and business priorities change over time and so do the outcomes the product can help them achieve.
 As such, CSMs must shift their conversations with customers.
 In other words, once they achieve the outcome that a customer initially signed up for, CSMs can proactively offer additional use cases that might be applicable for the client and continuously expand value as their strategy and focus change year over year.

 What are some of the changes we can expect to see in customer success over the next several years?